19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Elemental Hazards.md

 #### Great Heights

-If a normal humanoid (a PC) takes 15 or more damage from falling, their HP is reduced to 0 and they start [Dying](../Conditions/Dying.md).
+If a normal [Humanoid](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) takes 20 or more damage from a single  fall, their HP is reduced to 0 and they start [Dying](../Conditions/Dying.md).
 If they take 30 or more damage from falling, they die immediately.